PrabhjotKaur740/PrabhjotKaur740.github.i/studentrepo.md

 ### MISSION & VISION

 Centre for Multi-Faceted Learning aims at promoting thye holistic development of students.
 The focus of this center is to hone the communication skills, interpersonal skills, problem solving skills and further develop the overall personality of students.
 Guiding student towards building a successful career by identifying their fields of interest and providing them sufficient training for compeititive examinations is one of the targeted tasks to be held under this facility.

+### **Day 12 - 25-07-2024**

+The Day 12 of the Induction Program is Guided by Mr. Arvind Dhingra, Director of STEP and Incharge of Technical Activity Committee, who illuminated paths to varous courses at GNDEC, empowering students to make informed decisions.
+Inspired by Gurmel Sharnagar, celebrated Poet, Teacher, Theatre Artist, and Play Director, who wove a tapestry of creativity with his words from books like "Sukraat" and "Chlde Chlde".
+Talents unfolded as students took Center stage, showcasing their remarkable skills!
+Emotional Intelligence Insights followed by Er.
+Gurvinder Singh, alumus of our college and representative of Simon Fraser University, Canada, connecting the dots between heart and mind.
+After theses wonderful insights at Auditorium, we were engaged in a Mathematics Test.
+So the 12th day is the Day of discovery, creativity and Growth!

+### **Day 13- 26-07-2024 - The end of Induction Program**